Kalmar

-The city plays host to the Live at Heart festival, one of Sweden’s largest musical showcase events.
+The city plays host to the Live at Heart festival, one of Sweden's largest musical showcase events.

 Kalmar is adjacent to the main route to the island of Öland over the Öland Bridge.

 History

 The area around Kalmar has been inhabited since ancient times.
 Excavations have found traces of Stone Age gravefields.
 However, the oldest evidence for there being a town is from the 11th century.
-According to a medieval folk tale, the Norwegian king Saint Olav had his ships moved to Kalmar.
 The oldest city seal of Kalmar is from somewhere between 1255 and 1267, making it the oldest known city seal in Scandinavia.

 In the 12th century the first foundations of a castle were established, with the construction of a round tower for guard and lookout.
-The tower was continuously expanded in the 13th century, and as such, Queen Margaret called an assembly there between the heads of state of Sweden and Norway, and on 13 July 1397, the Kalmar Union treaty was signed, which would last until 1523.
+The tower was continuously expanded in the 13th century, and as such, Queen Margaret called an assembly there between the heads of state of Sweden and Norway, and on 13 July 1397, the Kalmar Union treaty was signed, creating a union which would last until 1523.
 Kalmar's strategic location, near the Danish border (at the time the Scanian lands, i.e. the provinces of Blekinge, Halland and Scania, were part of Denmark), and its harbour and trade, also involved it in several feuds.
 There are two events independently labelled the Kalmar Bloodbath, 1505: the first in 1505, when King John of Denmark, Norway, and Sweden had the mayor and city council of Kalmar executed; the second in 1599 by command of Duke Charles, later to become King Charles IX of Sweden.

 In the 1540s, first King Gustav Vasa, and later his sons Erik XIV of Sweden and John III of Sweden would organize a rebuilding of the castle into the magnificent Renaissance castle it is today.

-Kalmar became a diocese in 1603, a position it held until 1915.
+Kalmar became a diocese of the Church of Sweden in 1603, a position it held until 1915.
 In 1634, Kalmar County was founded, with Kalmar as the natural capital.
 In 1660, the Kalmar Cathedral was begun by drawings of Nicodemus Tessin the Elder.
 It would be inaugurated in 1703.

 In 1611–1613, it suffered in the Kalmar War, which began with a Danish siege of Kalmar Castle.
 1611 is mentioned as the darkest year of Kalmar's history, but by no means the only dark year; much blood has been shed in the vicinity of the castle.
 The last was during the Scanian War in the 1670s, so there have been 22 sieges altogether; however the castle was never taken.

-After the Treaty of Roskilde in 1658, the strategic importance of Kalmar gradually diminished as the borders were redrawn further south.
+After the Treaty of Roskilde in 1658, the strategic importance of Kalmar gradually diminished as the borders of Sweden were redrawn further south.
 In 1689, the King established his main naval base further south in Karlskrona and Kalmar lost its status as one of Sweden's main military outposts.